SynthstromAudible/DelugeFirmware/docs/features/arpeggiator.md

     This can be used as a performance tool to open up or close the arpeggio pitch range.
   - **`Chord Probability (CHRD)`**: This paramater will allow you to control the chance of a note to play, at the same time, itself and the following notes in the available notes set, like a chord.
-  - **`Ratchet Probability (RATC)`**: This sets how likely a step is to be ratcheted.
-The ratchet amount is randomized on each step between 1 and the maximum value set with the `Ratchet Amount` parameter within the `Limits` group.
   - **`Velocity Spread (VELO)`**: The velocity of the arp step will get a random **negative** deviation from the base velocity.
   - **`Gate Spread (GATE)`**: The gate of the arp step will get a random **positive** or **negative** deviation from the base gate.
   - **`Octave Spread (OCTA)`**: The note will get a change in pitch of a random amount of octaves, going from 0 up to a maximum of +3 octaves.